DFHack/dfhack/docs/Compile.rst

 We assume that any Linux platform will have ``git`` available.

 To build DFHack you need a 32-bit version of GCC.
-On 64-bit distributions (which is most of them), this means you'll  need the multilib development tools and libraries.
-Alternatively, you might be able to use ``lxc`` to :forums:`create a virtual 32-bit environment <139553.msg5435310#msg5435310>`.
+GCC 4.5 is easiest to work with due to avoiding libstdc++ issues (see below), but any later 4.x version should work as well.
+GCC 5.x may work but is discouraged for releases because it won't work on systems without GCC 5.x installed.
+On 64-bit distributions, you'll need the multilib development tools and libraries (``gcc-multilib`` or ``gcc-4.x-multilib`` on Debian).
+Alternatively, you might be able to use ``lxc`` to
+:forums:`create a virtual 32-bit environment <139553.msg5435310#msg5435310>`.

 Before you can build anything, you'll also need ``cmake``.
 It is advisable to also get